Jenica-A/Deep_Learning_for_Conservation/README.md

 # Deep_Learning_for_Conservation
-Image classification of columnar cactus dataset from Kaggle.com
+Image classification of columnar cactus images